DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Feb 18.md

 #### Pistol

 The pistol is supposed to be the most reliable weapon in the game.
-It should have a good balance of damage and accuracy with a moderate rate of fire.
+Do not think of the pistol as the weakest weapon in the game.
+It should be strong enough that it is a viable option for the player to use.

+The pistol focuses on accuracy, long range, and decent damage over a long distance.
+The pistol's limiting factor is it's semi-automatic firing mode and its lower rate of fire.

 # Power Balancing
 -